New Home Building Permit Checklist

 Note: This form reflects changes required by MN Energy Code - Effective June 1, 2009.

 Please submit all of the following applicable items at the time of permit application.
 Building permit applications will not be accepted without all of the following:

 Two complete sets of house plans, including floor plan, window sizes, cross sections, elevations, foundation wall assembly including type and method of insulation, and radon system venting.
 One plan will be returned to you with any necessary corrections by the building official.
 This must then be posted on the site.

 Energy Code Compliance Certificate

 A New Construction Energy Code Compliance Certificate must be submitted for review, and posted in a permanently visible location inside the building prior to final inspection.
-A copy of the Compliance Certificate is available online.
+A copy of the Compliance Certificate (PDF) is available online.